Our Artistic Director

 In 1999, the orchestra separated from W&L and became the Rockbridge Community Symphony Orchestra.
 It was organized under the direction of William Claytor.
 In 2010, the RCSO became the Rockbridge Symphony.

 Today, the Rockbridge Symphony is composed of different generations of Rockbridge musicians: some advanced young string, wind, and brass players, some professional instrumentalists; and experienced adult members from various walks of life in and around the area.
-Mark Taylor, professor and orchestra director at Southern Virginia University, has directed the symphony since 2005.
+Mark Taylor, professor and orchestra director at Southern Virginia University, directed the symphony from 2005-2020.
+He was succeeded in 2020 by Yi-Peng Chen.